Sustainable Food in Hull

 The Hull Food Partnership is open to everyone working across all sectors of Hull’s food systems and culture.
 They have a vision of Hull as a Sustainable Food City.
 The Partnership is hosted by Rooted in Hull.

 Hull Food Partnership has been having wide-ranging consultations with organisations, businesses and individuals, to tackle key issues we face around food in Hull.
-As a result they have developed the Hull Food Charter, which sets out aspirations for Hull as a sustainable food city, addressing food poverty, better access to fresh and healthy produce, increasing food skills and knowledge and supporting sustainable local food production, procurement and enterprise.
+As a result they have developed the Hull Food Charter, launched in June 2018 which sets out aspirations for Hull as a sustainable food city, addressing food poverty, better access to fresh and healthy produce, increasing food skills and knowledge and supporting sustainable local food production, procurement and enterprise.

-After a successful launch event in June 2018, the Hull Food Partnership is encouraging individuals and organisations to sign up to the Hull Food Charter
+The Hull Food Partnership is encouraging individuals and organisations to sign up to the Hull Food Charter

 Contact Bryony MacFadyen, Hull Sustainable Food City Partnership Co-ordinator T:07712321413 firstname.lastname@example.org to join the mailing list

 Hull Food Partnership is part of the Sustainable Food City Network

 Permaculture is alive and kicking in Hull and actively promoted by Transition & Permaculture Hull.
 Find out more by contacting the Permaculture Ambassador for Hull, Lausanne Tranter, on 07816 141169

 Transition & Permaculture Hull has signed up to the

 - Hull Veg City campaign (https://www.vegcities.org/)